 MISSION & PURPOSE

-Our Mission is to leverage and build on the Carmelite tradition and bring the essence of this tradition of contemplation, service and hospitality to the community through a range of spirituality based programs and experiences.
-The Carmelite tradition honours the individual, embraces community and welcomes people who seek spirituality and personal enrichment.
+Our Mission is to bring the essence of the Carmelite tradition of contemplation, service and hospitality to the community through a range of spirituality based programs and experiences.
+The Carmelite tradition honours the individual, embraces community and welcomes people who seek spiritual and personal enrichment.

-Our Purpose is to facilitate spiritual journeys, growth and community by encouraging contemplation, independent and free thinking, and an attitude of simplicity, humility and grace.
+Our Purpose is to facilitate spiritual journeys, growth and community by encouraging contemplation, independent and free thinking, and an attitude of simplicity, humility and gratitude.

 VISION & HERITAGE